From Sonic Retro

 When getting hit underwater, the Player will fly back with an X Speed of 1 (or -1) and a Y Speed of -2, half that of normal.

 When the Player gets a bubble underwater, their X Speed and Y Speed are both set to 0.

 When the Player enters the water, their X Speed is multiplied by 0.5 and their Y Speed is multiplied by 0.25 (this occurs after gravity_force is added to Y Speed).
 Conversely, when the Player exits the water, their Y Speed is doubled (after water gravity_force has been added), (however, X Speed is not affected when leaving the water).

 When in possession of Speed Shoes, but also underwater, the underwater variables take over, effectively nullifying the Speed Shoes altogether.
 No calculations, such as multiplying by 0.5, take place.

-Being submerged doesn't affect the speed of Sonic's animations at all.
-Animations whose speeds are proportional to variables which are otherwise affected, such as Sonic's velocity, will be attenuated by the same proportion automatically.
+Being submerged doesn't affect the speed of the Player's animations at all.
+Variable Speed Animations will be attenuated by the same proportion automatically.